-Client's dated signature on the Client Plan indicates their participation in treatment planning.
+Client's dated signature on the Client Plan indicates their participation & agreement with Plan.
 Client signature is required, minors included if understand concept of ownership.

-DMH sanctioned test to know if minor has concept of ownership: If minor knows that their "x" on a ball means it's theirs.
+Good test to know if minor has concept of ownership: If minor knows that their "x" on a ball means it's theirs.

 - If unable to obtain client signature, note why near their signature line (with dated initials).
-Examples: - "Client unavailable to sign due to current incarceration." - "Client signature not obtained due to her current high level of paranoia." - If client disagrees with Plan or refuses to sign, note that. - Note follow-up efforts (with dated initials) to obtain the signature, either on Plan or reference dated progress note that describe efforts. - If client lacks capacity to represent self, legal representative must sign.
+Examples: - "Client unavailable to sign due to current incarceration." - "Client signature not obtained due to her current high level of paranoia." - If client disagrees with Plan or refuses to sign, note that. - Note follow-up efforts (with dated initials) to obtain the signature, either on Plan or reference dated progress note that describe efforts. - If client lacks capacity to represent self, legal rep. must sign.

-ANY change in planned services after client's signature invalidates the signature, so requires client & clinician re-signature!
+ANY change in Plan after client's signature = client & clinician re-signature!